Toyota Motor Manufacturing Kentucky: History

 TMMK began the production of the Lexus ES sedan beginning in October 2015, adding 50,000 vehicles annually and 750 jobs to the facility.
 Toyota invested $360 million to accommodate the additional work.
 "Lexus was founded in the United States, so it is only fitting that we are bringing the production of luxury sedans for our U.S. customers back to where the brand was born," said Akio Toyoda, president of Toyota Motor Corporation.
 "It is also fitting that we chose Kentucky because it was Toyota's first stand-alone plant in America.
 So in a way, for manufacturing, Kentucky is Toyota's home.
 It also has some of the most-experienced Toyota team members in the world."
 Daniel Lowry, a spokesperson for the Kentucky Cabinet of Economic Development, gave credit to the high quality of Kentucky's workforce, saying Lexus wanted its best people involved in the first U.S. expansion of the brand's manufacturing.

 It presently builds the Camry sedan, Lexus ES sedan, and RAV4 Hybrid for the 2023 Model Year.
 It previously produced the Avalon sedan, Sienna minivan, Venza crossover, and Camry Solara coupe and convertible.
 The factory also produces 4-cylinder and V6 engines and powertrain parts.
 The plant has three automobile assembly lines (two Toyota lines and one Lexus line) with an annual capacity of 550,000 vehicles, and an engine shop with an annual capacity of 600,000 engines.
 In addition to assembling vehicles and engines, many plastic parts used at TMMK are made at an on-site plastics shop.

 Toyota spent $1.33 billion at the facility and added 700 new jobs in 2017 in preparation for the all new 2018 Camry; the first copies of which rolled off the line on 28 June 2017.
 TMMK is also the first US facility to use Toyota's new TNGA (Toyota New Global Architecture) technology which underpins the 2018 Camry.

+Impact

+The Georgetown Toyota manufacturing which lead to not only Toyota, but also other automakers expanding their presence in Kentucky, with numerous more jobs being created in the state through the auto industry.
+It is also considered to be the recognizable success of then-Kentucky Martha Layne Collins, who was also the first and, to date, only female governor of Kentucky.